rhyolight/numenta-web/packages/numenta.com/pages/resources/numenta-on-intelligence-podcast/episode-11-conversation-with-subutai-ahmad-on-cosyne-and-thalamus.md

 * Why Numenta attends
 * What Numenta presented

-Then Matt dives into the content Subutai presented at Cosyne and asks about
+Then Matt dives into the content Subutai presented at COSYNE and asks about

 * the difference between tonic and burst modes
 * how cells in the cortex control modes in the thalamus